 It’s normal to feel sore after a massage.
-The technique carries blood and nutrients to your muscles while eliminating toxins.
 After stimulating muscles that you may not usually use, you might experience delayed onset muscle soreness.
 This is a physical response to the inflammation as your body heals.

-This can happen if your muscles aren’t accustomed to massage or if you have lactic acidosis, which is a buildup of lactic acid in your body.
+This can happen if your muscles aren’t accustomed to massage.
 In the same way that your body gets used to working out, your muscles need time to get used to being manipulated in certain ways.

 You may experience inflammation and soreness in areas that need healing.
 If you have neck pain after a massage, for example, it can be a sign that you carry a lot of tension in that area.
 You may have limited flexibility and mobility in your neck due to working at a desk or bending forward repeatedly.

 If you haven’t had a massage recently or if it’s your first one, it’s more likely that you will feel sore afterward.
 Your body will create muscle memory if you have frequent massages, so aim to be regular with your sessions when possible.